What Went Wrong: Part III — The Quarantine

 “Even though you’re in a building with a bunch of COVID people, you’re still supposed to be wearing masks,” Madappa said.
 “But there were a bunch of girls who just couldn’t care less.”

 Shashank Lal, a sophomore computer science major, also noticed a stark difference after cases spiked.
-He quarantined in Lincoln Apartments, starting Jan.
-30, as a close contact.
+He quarantined in Lincoln Apartments starting on Jan.
+30, after a close contact tested positive.
 He described the beginning of his experience as a “loose quarantine,” in which students were allowed to go on walks and jogs with a mask on and meals were consistently delivered.

 Madappa’s 10-day isolation ended on Feb.
 7, the same day UMass increased the campus risk level from “Elevated” to “High,” and she began a two-week self-sequester period.
 She went from isolating in her suite in Sylvan to isolating in her dorm along with the rest of the campus.